Learning Hierarchical Protein Representations via Complete 3D Graph Networks: Hierarchical Representations of Protein Structures

 To obtain the most fine-grained representations of proteins, we consider all atoms in each amino acid.
-Hence, different from the constructed 3D graphs for the above two levels, the position matrix $R_i$ contains the positions of all atoms in amino acid $i$.
-As introduced in Sec.~\ref{sec:backg}, an amino acid consists of a backbone and a side chain.
-Building on our backbone level representation, we further incorporate side chain information, leading to the all-atom level representation for our ProNet as in Fig.~\ref{fig:amino_acid_structure}.

-As all bond lengths and bond angles in each amino acid are fully rigid, the degree of freedom we need to consider is torsion angles in side chains~\cite{jumper2021highly}.
+As introduced in Sec.~\ref{sec:proteinbackg}, an amino acid consists of backbone atoms and side chain atoms.
+Therefore, building on our backbone level representation, we further incorporate side chain information, leading to the all-atom level representation as shown in Fig.~\ref{fig:hierarchical_structure}.
+We assume all bond lengths and bond angles in each amino acid are fully rigid~\citep{jumper2021highly}, then the degree of freedom we need to consider is torsion angles in side chains~\citep{jumper2021highly}.
 There are at most five torsion angles for any amino acid.
 For example, as shown in Fig.~\ref{fig:all_atom_example} in Appendix~\ref{appendix:side_chain_angles}, the alanine has zero side chain torsion angle, the cysteine has only one, and the leucine has two.
 Note that only the amino acid arginine has five side chain torsion angles, and the fifth angle is close to 0.
-Therefore, we only consider the first four torsion angles in side chains for efficiency, denoted as $\chi^{1}, \chi^{2}, \chi^{3}, \chi^{4}$.
+Therefore, we only consider the first four torsion angles for efficiency, denoted as $\chi^{1}, \chi^{2}, \chi^{3}, \chi^{4}$.
 We list the atoms used to compute side chain torsion angles for each amino acid in Table~\ref{table:compute_side_chain_angles} in Appendix~\ref{appendix:side_chain_angles}.
 With such side chain torsion angles, we can determine the side chain structure for each amino acid.
-Based on the backbone level representation, the GR for our ProNet at this level is $\mathcal{F}(G)_{\text{all}} = \mathcal{F}(G)_{\text{bb}} \cup \{(\chi^{1}_i, \chi^{2}_i, \chi^{3}_i, \chi^{4}_i)\}_{i=1, \dots, n}$.
+Based on the backbone level representation, the geometric representation at this level is $\mathcal{F}(G)_{\text{all}} = \mathcal{F}(G)_{\text{bb}} \cup \{(\chi^{1}_i, \chi^{2}_i, \chi^{3}_i, \chi^{4}_i)\}_{i=1, \dots, n}$.
+Note that although side chain torsion angles are important properties of protein structures, it is only used in recent studies~\citep{jumper2021highly} for all-atom coordinates prediction, and none of the existing protein representation learning methods use it to capture protein structure information.
+Here we incorporate it for protein representation learning, leading to our all-atom level representation.